carbon-io-examples/contacts-service-simple/README.md

 Carbon.io is built on several core infrastructure components, three of which are introduced in the preamble.
 We will cover each component briefly and talk more about each component when it's relevant.
 If you'd like an in-depth exploration on these components, you can visit the Carbon.io documentation on [Application structure](https://docs.carbon.io/en/latest/packages/carbond/docs/guide/application-structure.html).

-[Fibers](https://docs.carbon.io/en/latest/packages/carbon-core/docs/packages/fibers/docs/guide/index.html) - "__" function - a wrapper for the [Node Fibers](https://github.com/laverdet/node-fibers) library, which manages the complexity of Node.js concurrency under the hood.
+[Fibers](https://docs.carbon.io/en/latest/packages/carbon-core/docs/packages/fibers/docs/guide/index.html) - "__" function - a wrapper for the [Node Fibers](https://github.com/laverdet/node-fibers) library, which adds co-routine support to Node.js.
 Fibers allow you to write code that is logically synchronous.

 [Bond](https://docs.carbon.io/en/latest/packages/carbon-core/docs/packages/bond/docs/index.html) - "_o" function -  the universal name resolver component for Carbon.io.
 Bond allows for objects to be resolved from names in a variety of namespaces.

-[Atom](https://docs.carbon.io/en/latest/packages/carbon-core/docs/packages/atom/docs/index.html) - "o" function - the universal object factory, used to instantiate objects and to create components.
-Components are simply objects bound in the Node.js module namespace via module.exports.
+[Atom](https://docs.carbon.io/en/latest/packages/carbon-core/docs/packages/atom/docs/index.html) - "o" function - the universal object factory.
+Atom makes it easy to declaratively build pluggable components that make up your API.

-Following the preamble, we define the different properties of the Contacts Service.
-Notice that Carbon.io favors a declarative programming style that allows users to specify "what, not how".

 ### Environment variables